conradj/gatsby-source-pocket/README.md

 2. Go to https://getpocket.com/developer/ and create a new app to get your consumer key.

-3. Run `node node_modules/node-getpocket/authorise --consumerkey 'YOUR-CONSUMER-KEY'` and point your browser to http://127.0.0.1:8080.
-This will get your `POCKET_ACCESS_TOKEN` string to put in `.env`.
+3. Run `node node_modules/node-getpocket/authorise --consumerkey 'YOUR-CONSUMER-KEY'` and point your browser to http://127.0.0.1:8080to get your `POCKET_ACCESS_TOKEN` string.

-    (For more info on this process see https://github.com/vicchi/node-getpocket)
+    For more info on this process see https://github.com/vicchi/node-getpocket, which this plugin uses to talk to the Pocket API.

 4. In your gatsby-config.js